LittleSodium/InsiderAssignment/README.md

 # InsiderAssignment
 Solutions susbmission for the assignment.
 Each file corresponds to the solution for each problem.
+/n Refer to raFramework for automation problem
-For assignment questions refer to QA Assignment1
+/n Refer to QA Assignment1 for assignment questions